EB-3 Visas: For Skilled Workers And Professionals

 Which of the three categories am I supposed to be in?

-- Other Workers – You must be capable, (at the time when the petition is filed by the sponsoring employer) of performing unskilled labor.
-This means having two years of experience or training that is not of temporary or of seasonal nature, for which qualified workers are not available in the US .
+3. Other Workers – This category is for jobs that are considered unskilled labor.
+This means the position must require less than two years of experience or training and the job cannot be temporary or seasonal in nature.
 For this specific category only 10,000 visas are permitted a year.

 Contact Fok Immigration Law With Any Additional Questions